-Use the Failover Cluster Management dialog box to register the cluster service that will be used for Systemwalker Operation Manager:
+Use the Failover Cluster Manager dialog box to register the cluster service that will be used for Systemwalker Operation Manager:

-1. Select Services and Applications in the tree on the left side of the Failover Cluster Management window.
-From the Action menu select More Action and then select Create Empty Service Or Application to create a New Service Or Application.
+1. Select Roles in the tree on the left side of the Failover Cluster Manager window.
+From the Action menu, select Create Empty Role to create a New Role.

-- 2. Right click on the newly created New Service Or Application and select Properties from the shortcut menu that appears. - 3.
-When the New Service or Application Properties window appears, enter any valid name in the Name field and use Preferred owners to arrange nodes in order of preference.
+- 2. Right-click on the New Role displayed in the upper central part of the Failover Cluster Manager window and select Properties. - 3.
+When the New Role Properties window appears, enter any valid name in the Name field and use Preferred Owners to arrange nodes in order of preference.

 In the case of N:1 active/standby configuration (with subsystems), execute N times (the number of active nodes).
-In cases of 2:1 active/standby configuration, execute the registration of cluster services between each active node and standby node twice.
+In cases of 2:1 active/ standby configuration, execute the registration of cluster services between each active node and standby node twice.